JaymePerlman/LavaConDemo2023/docs/team1/labels.md

 ## Accessibility

-For accessibility purposes, add emoticons to labels, so they're not only different colors.
+For accessibility purposes, add icons or emojis to labels, so they're not only different colors.

 ## Adding other label types